hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/ivory/graber.rst

 4. **`test_grab_page_valid_input`:** This test now checks if `graber.fields` is correctly initialized as an empty dictionary (or `None`).
 This is important as the code initially relied on potentially uninitialized state, making it unreliable.

-5. **`test_id_product`:** This example test demonstrates how to test a specific function within `Graber`.
+5. **`test_id_product`:** This example test demonStartes how to test a specific function within `Graber`.
 Replace this with tests for other methods like `name`, `price`, etc. You need to understand how data is *actually* populated in your methods before you can write robust assertions.

 **Before Running:**